rdquintas/sandbox/README.md

 #Teste

 - And another item
    To have a line break without a paragraph, you will need to use two trailing spaces
+- And another item
+   To have a line break without a paragraph, you will need to use two trailing spaces